Florida Everblades: Ownership and affiliation changes

 In April 2013, owner Peter Karmanos, Jr. announced he would be selling the team along with Germain Arena to "simplify things" in his life, as he had just retired from the company he founded, Compuware.
 The team was made for sale and was being shopped by Park Lane, a sports investment-banking firm that specializes in the sale of sports teams.
 In 2018, Karmanos gave up majority control of the Hurricanes to new majority owner Thomas Dundon.
 After the 2018–19 season, the Everblades dropped the Hurricanes affiliation for the first time and partnered with the Nashville Predators.

-It was then announced on August 5, 2019, that Karmanos had sold both the team and arena to David Hoffmann, a Naples, Florida, resident and real estate investor.
+On August 5, 2019, reports states Karmanos had sold both the team and arena to David Hoffmann, a Naples, Florida, resident and real estate investor.
 Starting in the 2022–23 season, the Everblades ended their affiliation with the Predators and entered a multi-year agreement with the Florida Panthers.
 On June 13, 2024, team president Craig Brush announced that the team would not be renewing its agreement with the Panthers.
-On July 10 of that year, the Everblades announced a new multi-year agreement with the St. Louis Blues.
+On July 10 of that year, the Everblades announced a new multi-year agreement with the St. Louis Blues, which lasted until the end of the 2026 season.
+On July 16, 2026, with the Hoffmann family purchasing the Pittsburgh Penguins, the Everblades announced that they would become the new ECHL affiliate of the Penguins, ending their 29-year relationship with the Wheeling Nailers.